 Croquetas de Camarones (Shrimp Croquettes)

-You can easily prepare these croquetas de camarones in advance.
-If you are using fresh prawns for this one, you can freeze them for later: bread the croquettes and put them in your freezer.
+You can easily prepare these croquetas de camarones a day or two in advance.
+If you are using fresh prawns for this one, then you can easily freeze the croquettes for later: simply bread the croquettes and put them in your freezer.
+If you make them smaller, you shouldn’t even have to let them thaw.
+You can fry them straight in the deep fat fryer!
+Bigger croquettes might still be cold on the inside if you do so.
+I suggest you let those thaw before frying them.

 - 12,5 oz fresh or frozen prawns (350 g), about 12 large prawns